Writing Decent Code

 Sensible Naming

-The ultimate number one tip for writing better code is as obvious in theory, as it is complicated in practice:
+The ultimate number one tip for writing better code is therefore as obvious in theory, as it's complicated in practice:

 Your variables and functions should have sensible names that describe their purpose.